-Buying a home is arguably one of the most exciting decisions you can make, but it can also be the trickiest, especially when an auction is involved.
+Buying a home is one of the most exciting decisions you can make, but it can also be one of the trickiest, especially if it’s bought at an auction.

 Before you consider buying, have the home you’re interested in inspected.
 This will lessen the likelihood of purchasing it and then finding major faults.

-To protect yourself from unseen costs and repairs down the track, contact a reputable company that specialises in this area and hire them to carry out any necessary checks.
+To avoid unseen costs and repairs down the track, ask a reputable building inspector to carry out the necessary checks.

 Carrying out this step means you can go into the auction knowing that there’s no hidden nasties in the property (giving you some peace of mind).